Lorna Dee Cervantes

-Lorna Dee Cervantes (born August 6, 1954) is an American poet and activist, who is considered one of the greatest figures in Chicano poetry.
-She has been described by Alurista as "probably the best Chicana poet active today."
+Lorna Dee Cervantes (born August 6, 1954) is an American poet and activist.
+She is a prominent figure in Chicano poetry and has been described by Alurista as "probably the best Chicana poet active today."

 Early life

 Cervantes was born in 1954 in the Mission District of San Francisco, and is of Mexican and Chumash ancestry.
 After her parents divorced when she was five, she grew up in San Jose with her mother, grandmother and brother.
 She grew up speaking English exclusively.
 This was strictly enforced by her parents, who allowed only English to be spoken at home by her and her brother.
 This was to avoid the racism that was occurring in her community at that time.
 This loss of language and a struggle to find her true identity inspired her poetry later on in life.
 She attended Abraham Lincoln High School.
 She received an Associate Arts degree from San Jose Community College in 1976, and a BA in Creative Arts from San José State University in 1984.
 She attended UC Santa Cruz for a PhD History of Consciousness (all but dissertation), 1984–88.